What's in this post...

-While this is mostly true, there are a few things you can do in this honeymoon phase that will help ensure your baby continues to sleep well long past the time that you can barely wake them up.
+There are a few habits you can start in the newborn phase that will help ensure your baby continues to sleep well long past the time they are super duper sleepy.

 This is because this is the point at which the training you’ve done – or not done – starts bearing fruit.

-If you’ve trained the baby to sleep well then by 3 months they generally go down without a fight, nap well and are well on their way to (if not already) sleeping through the night.
+If you’ve trained the baby to sleep well then by 3 months they generally sleep hours a day, go down without a fight, nap well and are well on their way to (if not already) sleeping through the night.

 If the motto has been “live and let sleep” then at this point you’ll begin looking for ways to get your baby to sleep because their extreme drowsiness will begin to be a thing of the past.